Sunk Cost Fallacy

 Category: Cognitive Biases

-Tags: cognitive-biases, cognition, decision-making, psychology
+Tags: cognition, cognitive-biases, decision-making, economics, psychology, rationality

 Explanation